 With his infectious smile and raspy voice, Louis Armstrong (who actually pronounced his own name "Lewis") won over fans worldwide.
 To untold millions, every note that he let loose made the world feel a bit more wonderful, and his music is still being discovered by new generations of fans.
 Here are 10 facts about the life of one of the 20th century's most important jazz musicians.

 Armstrong used to say that he’d been born on July 4, 1900.
 Turns out, he was 13 months off.
 In 1988, music historian Thaddeus “Tad” Jones located a baptismal record at New Orleans’s Sacred Heart of Jesus Church.
 According to this document, the performer’s actual birth date was August 4, 1901.

 No one’s quite sure why Armstrong lied about his age, but the most popular theories maintain he wanted to join a military band or that he figured he'd have a better shot at landing gigs if he was over 18 years old.

 While growing up, Armstrong did assorted jobs for the Karnofskys, a family of Lithuanian-Jewish immigrants.
 “They were always kind to me,” Armstrong once reflected, “[I] was just a little kid who could use a little word of kindness.”
 Apart from monetary compensation, Armstrong was given a hot meal every evening and regular invitations to Karnofsky Shabbat dinners.
 One day, they even advanced him the $5 he used to buy his very first horn.

 “Pops” had a special place in his heart for both Chinese and Italian food.
 But, as a Bayou State native, Armstrong’s favorite dish was always rice and beans.
 In fact, before marrying his fourth wife, he made sure that she could cook a satisfactory plateful.
-To grasp how much the man adored this entrée, one need only check out his letters, which were often signed “Red Beans and Ricely Yours.”
+To grasp how much the man adored this entrée, consider that he often signed his personal letters with “Red Beans and Ricely Yours.”